kyungSong/slottedBlock/README.md

 # slottedBlock
 Representation of slotted blocks used in some databases for storing data.

-each block is 1024 bytes.
+each block is 1024 bytes long array.

 SlottedBlock.java is the wrapper class that gives each block a structure like those used in some databases.
 Each SlottedBlock holds 5 markers, which are: